Wednesday, April 8, 2020

 The senior league had just two teams and I was afraid I'd get drafted by one that was managed by a gentleman with an agenda- I had made the All-Star team over his son the previous year and we both played first base and my dad had told me that this fellow had told him he wanted to draft me and "with my son and Shawn" we should be set.

-Dad knew how that was going to go- his son would be at first base and I'd be exiled to the outfield, which didn't exactly fit my less than nimble skillset!
+Dad knew how that was going to go- his son would be at first base and I'd be exiled to the outfield, which didn't exactly fit my less-than-nimble skillset!

-Dad told me this, but he had other news- I could leave right now and talk to a league president to be the "voice" of the league from the press box, announcing the game, keeping score and a not to be underestimated point- earn twenty dollars a week!
+Dad told me this, but he had other news- I could leave right now and talk to a league president to be the "voice" of the league from the press box, announcing the game, keeping score and a not-to-be-underestimated point- earn twenty dollars a week!

 That was a huge sum and having money in my pocket to do something I loved (did I mention money?) certainly beat playing out of position and seldomly behind someone that I had proven to be the superior player.